viviparous/plonky/README.md

 # plonky
-a Perl program to generate a conky rc file
+A Perl program to generate a conky rc file.

+What is conky?
+See: https://github.com/brndnmtthws/conky

 ## Requirements
 = Linux